petros-d/docs/docs/airflow-api.md

 - An access token.
 - A Deployment URL.

 To retrieve an access token, go to `cloud.astronomer.io/token` and copy the token that appears.
 This token is valid only for 24 hours.
+In this doc, we use `<access-token>` as a placeholder for this value.
+Replace it with your own.

 To retrieve your Deployment URL, open your Deployment in the Astronomer UI and click **Open Airflow**.
 The base URL for the Airflow UI is your base Deployment URL.
 It includes your organization's URL, followed by a short Deployment ID (For example: `https://mycompany.astronomer.run/dhbhijp0`).
+In this doc, we use `<base-deployment-url>` as a placeholder for this value.
+Replace it with your own.

 ## Step 2: Make an Airflow API Request